12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 Download the detailed map (PDF) if you would like to give this walk a try.

-If you’re looking for a coastal walk with genuine cultural significance, La Perouse delivers something completely different from the typical beach-to-beach experience.
+Looking for Australian Aboriginal culture alongside your coastal walk?
+If you want a route with genuine cultural significance, La Perouse offers something very different from the typical beach‑to‑beach experience.

-“La Perouse is the one area of Sydney with which Aboriginal people have had an unbroken connection for over 7,500 years.”
+As the Dictionary of Sydney notes, “La Perouse is the one area of Sydney with which Aboriginal people have had an unbroken connection for over 7,500 years.”

 This walk is a relatively short and easy one, great for younger kids who may tire on others on this list.
 From La Perouse, head to the playground, and you will see a walking track heading into the bush.
 This is the Guriwal Bush Tucker Track, it features signage highlighting traditional foods and medicines.